rqinix/TikTokLiveMCBE/README.md

 >
 > **_Show your support by giving it a ⭐!_**

-2. Uncompress the ZIP File
+2. **Uncompress the ZIP File**

-- Once the download is complete, uncompress the ZIP file.
+- Once the download is complete, extract the contents of the ZIP file to a folder of your choice.

-3. Navigate to the Project Directory
+3. **Navigate to the TikTokLiveMCBE Folder**

+- Using your terminal or command prompt, navigate to the extracted folder.
+For example:

 ```bash
 cd TikTokLiveMCBE
 ```

-4. Install the Dependencies
+4. **Install the Dependencies**

 ```bash
 npm install